-Hair loss can result from a number of different causes, and the treatments may differ depending on the underlying problem.
-Treatment possibilities include the following.
+The treatments for hair loss may differ depending on the underlying problem.
+Treatment possibilities include the following:

 Platelet Rich Plasma For Hair Loss

-Platelet Rich Plasma for hair loss is a cosmetic procedure and is not covered by insurance.
+Platelet Rich Plasma injections for hair loss is is not covered by insurance.

 Intralesional Steroid Injections For Hair Loss